 Landscape Use: This plant can be used as a border accent, near a deck or patio or as a specimen.
 It can also be used in containers.
 It tends to be multi-stemmed, and may sucker from the lower trunk and roots, making it a good candidate for a hedge or shrub border.
 Lower branches may be removed to make a small tree.

 It will grow in a variety of soil types but prefers moist, fertile, well-drained soil.
 It is not tolerant of extended drought.
 Mulch will encourage root growth and provide moisture retention.
-Plant in sun or partial shade.
+Choose a site for the Cornelian cherry dogwood that has full sun or partial shade.

 The cultivar 'Spring Glow' may be the best selection for the South.
-It grows 25 feet tall and 20 feet wide and blooms in late winter.
+It grows 20 feet tall and 15 feet wide and blooms in late winter with bright yellow flowers.
 Red edible fruit appear in July.

 Page maintained by: Home & Garden Information Center